Yale Law School

-Yale Law School (YLS) is the law school of Yale University, a private research university in New Haven, Connecticut.
-It was established in 1824 and has been ranked as the best law school in the United States by U.S. News & World Report every year between 1990 and 2022, when Yale made a decision to voluntarily pull out of the rankings, citing issues with the rankings' methodology.
-One of the most selective academic institutions in the world, the 2020–21 acceptance rate was 4%, the lowest of any law school in the United States.
-Its yield rate of 87% is also consistently the highest of any law school in the United States.
+Yale Law School (YLS) is the law school of Yale University, a private Ivy League research university in New Haven, Connecticut.
+It was established in 1824.
+The 2020–21 acceptance rate was 4%, the lowest of any law school in the United States.
+Its yield rate is often the highest of any law school in the United States.

-Yale Law alumni include many prominent figures in law and politics, including United States presidents Gerald Ford and Bill Clinton and former U.S. secretary of state and presidential nominee, Hillary Clinton.
-Alumni also include current United States Supreme Court associate justices Clarence Thomas, Samuel Alito, Sonia Sotomayor and Brett Kavanaugh, as well as a number of former justices, including Abe Fortas, Potter Stewart and Byron White; several heads of state, including Karl Carstens, the fifth president of Germany, Jose P. Laurel, the third president of the Republic of the Philippines; and Peter Mutharika, the immediate former president of Malawi; five current U.S. senators; the former governor of California and immediate former governor of Rhode Island and current United States Secretary of Commerce; and the current deans of two of the top fourteen-ranked law schools in the United States: Virginia and Cornell.

 Each class in Yale Law's three-year J.D. program enrolls approximately 200 students.
 Yale's flagship law review is the Yale Law Journal, one of the most highly cited legal publications in the United States.
 According to Yale Law School's ABA-required disclosures, 83% of the Class of 2019 obtained full-time, long-term, JD-required or JD-advantage employment nine months after graduation, excluding solo practitioners.

+Yale Law alumni include many prominent figures in law and politics, including U.S. presidents Gerald Ford and Bill Clinton, U.S. vice president JD Vance, U.S. secretaries of state Cyrus Vance and Hillary Clinton, U.S. secretaries of the treasury Henry H. Fowler and Robert Rubin, and nine U.S. attorney generals.
+Other alumni also include current U.S. Supreme Court justices Clarence Thomas, Samuel Alito, Sonia Sotomayor and Brett Kavanaugh, as well as multiple former justices, including Abe Fortas, Potter Stewart and Byron White; several heads of state, including German president Karl Carstens, Philippine president Jose P. Laurel, and Malawi president Peter Mutharika; U.S. senators, governors, and officials.

 History

+Early days

-The school began in the New Haven law office of Seth P. Staples in the 1800s, who began training lawyers.
-By 1810 he was operating a law school.
-He took on a former student, Samuel J. Hitchcock as a law partner, and Hitchcock became the proprietor of the New Haven Law School, joined by David Daggett in 1824.
+The school began in the early 1800s in the New Haven law office of Seth P. Staples, who began training lawyers.
+By 1810, Staples was operating a law school.
+He took on a former student, Samuel Johnson Hitchcock as a law partner, and Hitchcock became the proprietor of the New Haven Law School, joined by David Daggett in 1824.
 The Yale Law School shield (shown at the upper right of this page) shows staples and a rampant dog, representing Seth Staples and David Daggett.
 The school's affiliation with Yale began in the mid-1820s and in 1843, the school's students began receiving Yale degrees.

-Daggett went on to serve as mayor of New Haven, U.S. Senator, and judge on Connecticut's highest court.
+Daggett went on to serve as mayor of New Haven, a U.S. Senator, and a judge on Connecticut's highest court.
 An opponent of education for African Americans and a supporter of colonization, he helped lead opposition to the establishment of a college for African Americans in New Haven and presided over the trial of a woman who ran a boarding school for African American girls.